harvard-lts/drs-import-management-service/README.md

 ### Create .env file

-Create an .env file by copying the existing .env.example file from the repository.
+Create an .env file by copying the existing env.example file from the repository.

 ### Run development environment